f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2.rst

    ./deploy-gatewayapi-telemetry.sh

-Your output will look like this:
+Your output should look like this:

 .. code-block:: bash
    :caption: Gateway API and Telemetry Output